 Psychological and physical dependencies can arise from alternative substances besides common street and prescription drugs.
-Although less common than other drugs, Inhalant abuse prevails amongst any age group and can be deadly.
+Although less common than other drugs, inhalant abuse prevails among any age group and can be deadly.
 Newer users of inhalants can begin typically around the ages of 12-15 years old.
 Inhalants do have addictive qualities and are often overlooked since they are less common.

 When inhalant use is unable to be controlled although an individual knows the consequences, an addiction has occurred.